This column by ACRU Senior Legal Analyst Jan LaRue was published September 22, 2013 on the American Thinker website.

 The chafe comes from recalcitrant Republicans in Congress and their strategists and pundits inside the Beltway and Manhattan who are carping at Cruz and conceding defeat before the battle begins.

-Obama is Republicans for support.
+Obama is quoting these Republicans for support.
 They should expect to be pummeled for it in 2014 primary campaign ads.

 Then there’s David Brooks, the alleged Republican voice at The New York Times, who snidely described Cruz as “the senator from Canada through Texas.”
 Who knew that Brooks is a birther?